Retail: Retail procurement

 At the conclusion of the retail analysis, retail marketers should have a clear idea of which groups of customers are to be the target of marketing activities.
 Not all elements are, however, equal, often with demographics, shopping motivations, and spending directing consumer activities.
 Retail research studies suggest that there is a strong relationship between a store's positioning and the socio-economic status of customers.
 In addition, the retail strategy, including service quality, has a significant and positive association with customer loyalty.
-A marketing strategy effectively outlines all key aspects of firms' targeted audience, demographics, preferences.
+A marketing strategy effectively outlines all key aspects of firms' targeted audience, demographics, and preferences.
 In a highly competitive market, the retail strategy sets up long-term sustainability.
 It focuses on customer relationships, stressing the importance of added value, customer satisfaction and highlights how the store's market positioning appeals to targeted groups of customers.